What is Growth Marketing?

 Growth marketers work across multiple channels simultaneously, testing which ones deliver the best return for their specific business.
 Here are the channels worth experimenting with:

 Content marketing and SEO are the foundation for most growth strategies.
 Creating content that attracts organic traffic is a compounding investment.
 The blog post you write today can drive traffic for years.
 Focus on bottom-of-funnel content that targets people who are already looking for a solution, not just top-of-funnel educational content.
+Track which content marketing KPIs actually correlate with revenue, not just traffic.

 Email marketing is the highest-ROI channel for most businesses, averaging $36 for every $1 spent.
 Build your email list aggressively with lead magnets, free tools, and gated content.
 Then nurture subscribers with automated sequences that move them through your funnel.
 ConvertKit is the tool I recommend for content-driven businesses because its automation builder and segmentation features are built specifically for this kind of growth-focused email strategy.